 Now it is decision time; to wait or not to wait.
 As you have noticed in your turning, wood moves.
 Even assuming the stock used was dry, it will likely move a bit.
 I set the wood aside for a few days or until I need it or get to it, and then retap.
 No need to redrill, just run the tap through the wood in case it has moved

 In the face grain, not the side grain, on each block I drill a shallow 5/16" hole.
 This fits the rods for my One Way chuck and aids in later removal of the block from the lathe.
-(If you do not have such a rod handy, cut the head off a 5/16" bolt, turn a handle for it and stick the two together.)
-I then cut the blocks apart on the band saw.
-Here are five waiting to be used.
+(If you do not have such a rod handy, cut the head off a 5/16" bolt, turn a handle for it and stick the two together.).

 In use I use hot glue to hold a roughed and dried bowl or vase to the glue block.
 Once the piece is turned and parted, I flatten the face of the block to use it again.
 When I wear close to the nut I flatten the face and glue on more scrap.
 I have several face plates but if I wanted extras I would start with a 3" or 4" piece of maple about 1 1/4" thick and make it into a nut.
 Drilling 3 to 5 1/4" holes around it about ½" from the rim turns it into a face plate.
 Use 1/4" lag bolts or #14 self tapping sheet metal screws long enough to penetrate at least ½" into the piece.